dmyersturnbull/dmyersturnbull.github.io/contents/guide/windows.md

 **This is not the same as the "redistributable" package.**
 Install the package without optional packages (unless they’re wanted).

-!!! info "Compiling Python packages"
+!!! bug "Troubleshooting / compiling packages"

     Some packages do not publish wheels for Windows.
     Pip and Poetry will fall back to compiling on Windows if suitable wheels are not found.
     You may need to install older versions of the Visual C++ Build Tools for this to work (as well as the latest).